 - E-Bike charging & repair stand in a secured storage room

-- eVTOL vehicle landing pad on the roof deck for air taxis services and drone deliveries from companies such as Uber, Boeing, Amazon, Airbus, GM, VoloCopter & Halo
+- eVTOL vehicle landing pad on the roof deck for air taxis services and drone deliveries from companies such as Uber, Boeing, Amazon, Airbus, GM, VoloCopter & Halo.
+Expected to be approved by FAA in 2024.

 - Wheelhouse on the roof deck for entertainment and gatherings